MilkyC/anothercolors/README.md

     $c = new Color();
     echo $c('pop pop!')->color('yellow')->bold()->underline()->background('green');

-To run the example navigate to its containing folder in your terminal and type:
+To run the example script navigate to the example folder in your terminal and type:

     $ php example.php